denoland/manual/runtime/web_platform_apis.md

   permission is needed to be able to read a local file.
 - Fetching locally only supports the `GET` method, and will reject the promise with any other method.
-- A file that does not exists simply rejects the promise with a vague `TypeError`.
+- A file that does not exist simply rejects the promise with a vague `TypeError`.
 This is to avoid the potential of fingerprinting attacks.
 - No headers are set on the response.
 Therefore it is up to the consumer to determine things like the content type or content length.